 Intern Orientation

-The internship year begins with a comprehensive, structured three week orientation to the internship.
+The internship year begins with a comprehensive, structured two week orientation to the internship.
 The orientation is designed to welcome interns and begin to integrate them into the UT Student Counseling Center.
-Interns are introduced to the SCC’s mission and informed about the training program’s model, philosophy, goals, and objectives; administrative details; service and training activities and referral sources.
+Interns are introduced to the SCC’s mission and informed about the training program’s model, philosophy and goals; administrative details; service and training activities and referral sources.

-The orientation program is developed and coordinated by the Training Director with input from the Training Committee and senior staff.
-Orientation is an ongoing process, and interns are encouraged to consult with their supervisor and/or any senior staff member throughout the orientation period and the internship year.
+The orientation program is developed and coordinated by the Training Director with input from the training staff.
+Orientation is an ongoing process, and interns are encouraged to consult with their supervisors and/or any senior staff member throughout the orientation period and the internship year.

 Interns are assigned a temporary supervisor for the first two weeks of internship.
 To assist in making permanent supervision assignments, interns meet as a group with each supervisor early in orientation to discuss supervision styles, theoretical orientations and expectations for supervision.
-Supervisory assignments are made by the Training Director with input from the Training Committee, interns and professional staff.
+Supervisory assignments are made by the Training Director with input from the training staff as well as the interns.
 Intern preferences are honored as much as possible.

 During orientation, each intern will complete the Intern Self-Assessment/Interest Survey which will assist in formulating training goals for the year.
 Interns also will complete the Evaluation of Intern by Supervisor to continue the self-assessment process and to become familiar with the evaluation process.
 Together with their supervisors, interns will determine the experiences necessary to attain their individualized training goals.

-Initial assessment and intervention using clinical interview (Triage)
+Initial assessment and intervention using clinical interview (Brief Assessment)

-Walk-in sessions are scheduled regularly throughout the week.
-No appointment is needed for students to use the walk-in services.
-The interview typically lasts 15 – 20 minutes and is done in a triage format.
-The purpose of the initial interview is to provide students with a prompt mental health consultation resulting in appropriate recommendations
+Drop-in sessions are scheduled regularly throughout the week.
+No appointment is needed for students to use the drop-in services.
+The interview typically lasts 20-30 minutes and is done in a triage format.
+The purpose of the initial interview is to provide students with a prompt mental health consultation resulting in appropriate recommendations.

 Crisis assessment and intervention